 Data from the entire blended learning experience was tracked using xAPI.
 But logistical constraints meant that not every store could receive the full program.
 This gave V&B an opportunity to run an A/B split campaign – giving some stores just the online social learning component and others the full ‘blended’ approach.

 “I came thinking I knew everything about selling and customer service.
 This course has opened my mind to new ways.
 The course was rewarding and it shows us that we must always challenge ourselves on our professionalism towards the customer.”

 Course Participant, Brand Ambassador Program, Villeroy & Boch

 “The results prove that the Brand Ambassador Program is leading our stores in the right way to higher customer conversion and sales success.”

 Erik Walter, International Retail Director

-Using the xAPI, data from both the learning activities and store performance data (held in SAP) was fed into the Learning Locker Learning Record Store (LRS) to measure Customer Conversion and Average Transaction Value (ATV).
-This was then benchmarked against the previous years sales data.
+Using the xAPI, data from both the learning activities and store performance data (held in SAP) was fed into the Learning Pool Learning Record Store (LRS) to measure Customer Conversion and Average Transaction Value (ATV).
+This was then benchmarked against the previous year’s sales data.

 The ‘A’ sample represented stores that took just the online ‘social’ component.
 The ‘B’ sample benefited from the full blended program.